 To demonstrate, Wealthsimple, has a promoted post at the top of /r/personalfinance, a subreddit that helps people manage their money.
 Pretty smart when you consider they are a financial management company:

-Then, Wealthsimple optimizes the post-click experience with a great post-click landing page.
+Then, Wealthsimple optimizes the post-click landing page with a great post-click landing page.
 This is a masterclass in message matching because it acknowledges which website users are coming from and mentions the $10,000 promo offer for Redditors:

 Get ahead of the competition